uraniumfever/friendserver/README.md

 {"user_id":1, "online":false}
 ```
 > ‼️ User2 receives this notification because user1 lists them as a friend.
 User2 did not reciprocate that friendship however.
 This feels like a strange UX to me but it is difficult to interpret the code challenge spec in any other way 🙃🤷
+> I.e. Steps 4 and 5 in the spec describe different (and possibly non-symmetric) approaches to determine the set users to notify about logins vs logoffs and this has been faithfully implemented here.

 ## Questions & Answers